Boötes: Stars with planetary systems

 Extrasolar planets have been discovered encircling ten stars in Boötes as of 2012.
-Tau Boötis is orbited by a large planet, discovered in 1999.
+Tau Boötis (Tepiamenit) is orbited by a large planet, discovered in 1999.
 The host star itself is a magnitude 4.5 star of type F7V, 15.6 parsecs from Earth.
 It has a mass of and a radius of 1.331 solar radii; a companion, GJ527B, orbits at a distance of 240 AU.
 Tau Boötis b, the sole planet discovered in the system, orbits at a distance of 0.046 AU every 3.31 days.
 Discovered through radial velocity measurements, it has a mass of 5.95 Jupiter masses.
 This makes it a hot Jupiter.
 The host star and planet are tidally locked, meaning that the planet's orbit and the star's particularly high rotation are synchronized.
 Furthermore, a slight variability in the host star's light may be caused by magnetic interactions with the planet.
 Carbon monoxide is present in the planet's atmosphere.
-Tau Boötis b does not transit its star, rather, its orbit is inclined 46 degrees.
+Tau Boötis b does not transit its star; rather, its orbit is inclined 46 degrees.